TumCucTom/personal-website/cv-website/README.md

 This is an interactive version of Thomas Bale's CV.
 The website matches the CV PDF layout exactly, but with clickable sections that expand to show detailed information.

+## Attribution

+You are welcome to use and modify this website template.
+Please attribute the original design to Thomas Bale when using it.

 ## Features

 - **Exact CV Layout**: Matches the original CV PDF layout and formatting